Tomi Janežič

-Tomi Janežič is a Slovenian theatre director, professor at the Academy of Theatre, Radio, Film and Television (AGRFT) in Ljubljana, and a psychodrama psychotherapist.
+Tomi Janežič is a Slovenian theatre director, a professor at the Academy of Theatre, Radio, Film and Television (AGRFT) in Ljubljana, and a psychodrama psychotherapist.
 He is the founder and artistic director of the Studio for Research on the Art of Acting, which carries out most of its activities at the Krušče Workcenter for Artistic Research, Creation, Residency, and Education in Krušče, Slovenia.

 Education

 Janežič obtained his Bachelor of Arts and Master of Arts degrees in theatre directing from the AGRFT in Ljubljana.
-He later continued his education in Slovenia and abroad, focusing particularly on various acting techniques and psychodrama.
-He also completed introductory studies in group analysis at the Institute for Group Analysis Ljubljana.
+He continued his education in Slovenia and abroad, focusing on acting techniques and psychodrama.
+He completed introductory studies in group analysis at the Institute for Group Analysis Ljubljana.

 He obtained a psychodrama psychotherapist certificate after completing the International Psychodrama Education program at the Belgrade Institute of Psychodrama and the Zagreb Center for Psychodrama.

 Career

-Janežič has directed productions or lectured in Bulgaria, Slovakia, România, Italy, Norway, Portugal, and Russia, working extensively in most of the countries formerly comprising Yugoslavia.
+Janežič has directed productions and lectured in Bulgaria, Slovakia, Romania, Italy, Norway, Portugal, and Russia, and has worked extensively in former Yugoslavia.

 His performances have been featured at dozens of international festivals around Europe, in Russia, and in the United States, as well as many important regional theatre festivals in the countries of former Yugoslavia.
 These festivals include: